CICS110/CICS110.github.io/main/lectures/01-introduction/Jared/index.md

 A sequence of instruction.
 Not unlike a recipe,
-or step-by-step instructions on how to drive somewhere, or step-by-step instructions on how to build something (legos, Ikea furniture).
+or step-by-step instructions on how to drive somewhere, or step-by-step instructions on how to build something (e.g., legos, Ikea furniture).

+You can see how a recipe below can have a natural correspondence to something program-like.
+The step-by-step nature of being the key detail.
+The difference is in that the program needs very explicit details.

 A recipe:
 ```